WEF YGL list

 Region designations used by WEF have also changed over the years, so we have used simpler geographical regions.

-Extra info: We have added additional info of interest such as sex, political position, past position, university, notes, and link to profile at WEF (or else Wikipedia, LinkedIn, company pages, or news articles).
+Extra info: We have added additional info of interest such as sex, political position, past position, university, notes, and link to profile at WEF (if one is available, or else Wikipedia, LinkedIn, company pages, or news articles).

 Sources